 Here the door fades into the background, with only the doorknob and mailbox providing the clues as to its location.
 The three large windows are what give a hint of possibility kept very private.
 This is an interesting look, if only because of the hidden nature of the doorway coupled with an unabashedly non-traditional look for a front entrance.

 The mailbox for this front door matches the brushed metal of the inset to the door.
 The thin strip of glass in the door provides visual interest, and the strong monochromatic look of the black and the white lend a bold contemporary look to this front door.
 Click here to see how black doors can add to your curb appeal!

 Another contemporary look, the geometric patterns here are playful, but without a hint of whimsy.
-The rod-like door handle itself becomes part of the pattern and the white and grey color scheme match the frosted glass and brushed metal.
+The rod-like door handle itself becomes part of the pattern and the white and grey color scheme matches the frosted glass and brushed metal.